Hong Kong protesters disrupt train services, cause commuter chaos

 “It’s so inconvenient and annoying, really.
 I am in hurry to work, to make a living.
 Will you give away your salary to me?” said a 64-year-old man surnamed Liu.

+“This non cooperation movement is caused by Carrie Lam.
+She doesn’t cooperate with the people of Hong Kong or respond to their demands,” Jason Lo, 31, told Reuters as he waited for a train.

-Reporting by Sumeet Chatterjee, Vimvam Tong and Felix Tam; Writing by Anne Marie Roantree; Editing by Simon Cameron-Moore
+Reporting by Sumeet Chatterjee, Vimvam Tong and Felix Tam; Writing by Anne Marie Roantree and Farah Master; Editing by Simon Cameron-Moore